-Professional experience Noel Ruting, Director of LandArc, has over twenty years experience in the preparation of Significant Tree Registers in the greater Sydney metropolitan area.
+Professional experience Noel Ruting, Director of LandArc, has over twenty-five years experience in the preparation of Significant Tree Registers in the greater Sydney metropolitan area.

 The preparation of these registers requires specialist skills in heritage research, analysis and assessment, botany and plant identification, urban tree management policy, community consultation and documentation.

 What is a significant tree?
 Significant trees are integral components of an ever-changing landscape through their dynamic cycle of growth, maturity, ageing, senescence and renewal.
 They reflect the patterns and processes which have shaped our natural and urban environments over time.
 They may represent the last vestiges of former natural or cultural landscapes – symbols of our environmental, social and economic histories.
 Significant trees are inextricably linked to the quality and identity of ‘place’.

 Significant trees retain exceptional values in terms of their contribution to our environment.
 They have a recognisable range of heritage values – natural, cultural, scientific, aesthetic, visual, social, spiritual and commemorative.
 These trees can be symbols of great spiritual power.
 They may have associations with individual people and communities or tell stories of other times and places, or the historic development of a place, trade routes, connections and communications.

 Remnant trees from former natural ecological communities may retain valuable habitat for other endangered and dependent species.
 These trees also offer a valuable gene pool for future scientific research, conservation and restoration.